EngineMachiner/beat4sprite/README.md

 # PSX BGAnimations Project

-This branch is for all the DDR 5TH MIX BGAs.
+This branch is for all the content of DDR 5th BGAs.

-Credits:

--Engine_Machiner
--MadkaT

-The resources will be sorted by their games and by Original/HD.
+The Original files are 320x240.
+Double Scaled are 640x480.